zinosama/keka/README.md

 class Order
   def refund
     Keka.run do
+      # returns an err keka with provided msg if !refundable?
       Keka.err_unless!(refundable?, 'Payment is no longer refundable.')
+      # returns an err keka with provided msg if !refund!
       Keka.err_unless!(refund!, 'Refund failed.
 Please try again')
+      # execute statements if nothing 'return' from above
       do_something_else
+      # if cancel_delivery?
+      # => returns an err keka with provided msg if !remove_delivery
-      Keka.err_unless!(remove_delivery, 'Refunded but failed to remove delivery.') if cancel_delivery? end end
+      Keka.err_unless!(remove_delivery, 'Refunded but failed to remove delivery.') if cancel_delivery?
+      # returns an ok keka if nothing 'return' from above
+    end
+  end